 Fellow of the Operational Research Society (FORS)

-As a Christian I am involved with my local church Bidford-on-Avon Baptist Church.
+As a Christian I attend the local church in Ashbourne.

 I enjoy sport of most kinds, but particularly long distance running.
 Although largely retired from competitive events, here are some previous records: